FelixOnline/v2/content/articles/2011-10-20-why-should-you-go-into-teaching.md

 subtitle: >
   Felix investigates Imperial’s preconceptions with a profession keen to take on some of the country’s top science graduates
 date: "2011-10-20 19:48:15 +0100"

 # Attributes from Felix Online V1
 id: "1556"
 old_path: /news/1556/why-should-you-go-into-teaching
 aliases:
  - /news/1556/why-should-you-go-into-teaching
+imported: true
+comments:
+ - I am rather afraid the authors may have over looked the teaching course a PGCE run by Imperial  Have a look at httpwww3imperialacukinspire for more detailsHi everyone  The article briefly mentioned that Teach First will be holding a Milkround presentation on the 24th October Monday  It will take place at 630pm in the Reed Lecture Theatre Level 5 Sherfield building and there will be lots of free foodHeres a link to the Facebook eventhttpswwwfacebookcomeventphpeid286713848013248Forget TeachingThug Life

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true